Livingston, West Lothian: Media

 The local newspaper covering Livingston is the West Lothian Courier (published under the Daily Record).
 There was previously a Livingston Post newspaper which was stopped in the early 1990s.
 There was also a newspaper called West Lothian Herald & Post that served Livingston but that ceased to print in July 2011.
-Dedridge Grapevine is a voluntary community magazine, delivering several thousand copies to houses in and around Dedridge, founded and edited by Kathleen Ross-Hale since 1976.
+Dedridge Grapevine was a voluntary community magazine, delivering several thousand copies to houses in and around Dedridge, founded and edited by Kathleen Ross-Hale since 1976.
 Konect is a free local magazine that serves the West Lothian area, including Livingston, with approximately 10,000 copies a month delivered in the Livingston area.

 Livingston previously had its own Radio Station called River FM that was broadcast from the Almondvale Stadium, from 1 September 2003 until 29 January 2007.
 Current local radio includes the local BBC station BBC Radio Scotland and local commercial radio including Capital Scotland and 97.3 Forth One.
 Livingston also has a hospital radio station called Radio Grapevine which broadcasts to St John's Hospital.

 Livingston is covered by the BBC Scotland and STV Central regions.

 Governance

 Local

-Livingston is the administrative centre of West Lothian Council.
+West Lothian Civic Centre in Livingston is the administrative centre of West Lothian Council.
 Within West Lothian, Livingston is covered by four multi-member wards each electing four councillors.
 They are Livingston North, Livingston South, East Livingston, and East Calder wards.

 Many of the responsibilities of West Lothian Council were previously the responsibility of the Livingston Development Corporation (LDC) until 1997 when the LDC was disbanded.